Therapy Type: Small Molecule (timeline)

 The structure of CT1812 has not been disclosed, but similar compounds in the series have been reported to enter the brain, occupy up to 80 percent of sigma2/PGRMC1 receptors, and restore behavioral deficits in APP transgenic mice (Izzo et al., 2014; Izzo et al., 2014).
 In preclinical work, CT1812 facilitated brain clearance of Aβ oligomers and improved cognitive behaviors in transgenic mouse models of Alzheimer’s disease.
 The compound also displaced Aβ oligomers from human postmortem AD brain tissue (Izzo et al., 2021).

-In May 2018, a Phase 1b target engagement study at the University of Pennsylvania began enrolling 18 people whose mild to moderate AD was confirmed by amyloid PET.
+In May 2018, a Phase 1b target-engagement study at the University of Pennsylvania began enrolling 18 people whose mild to moderate AD was confirmed by amyloid PET.
 Called COG0104 or SNAP, it compares single injections of 90, 280, or 560 mg of Elayta to placebo for their ability to displace Aβ oligomers and clear them into the CSF, as measured by a CSF Aβ oligomer assay.
-A similar pilot trial in Sweden measures CSF Aβ oligomers after a single 100 mg dose in 16 people with mild to moderate AD, followed by six months of open-label daily dosing.
+A similar pilot trial in Sweden was to measure CSF Aβ oligomers after a single 100 mg dose in 16 people with mild to moderate AD, followed by six months of open-label daily dosing.
 The trial assesses drug effects on CSF biomarkers of Aβ, tau, and synaptic function after six months.
+In November 2020, this trial was stopped early.